All Episodes

 Why are you so against it?

-I mean, these people are trying to, you know, do things, make things you know, new inventions, whatever.
+I mean, these people are trying to, you know, do things, make things, you know, new inventions, whatever.

 And the reason why you don't like solar energy is because you don't want panels on your roof.

-Oh, this was this was a couple years ago.
+Oh, this was a couple years ago.

 I remember you saying that.